Lina Khan’s rise was heralded as an antitrust revolution. Now she has to pull it off | KRDO

 Khan resisted those calls, saying she has never prejudged any case or set of facts and that she has no financial conflicts of interest that would necessitate a recusal.
 Last year, the judge presiding over the FTC’s case to break up Meta ruled Khan did not have to recuse herself from that case, because, among other things, Khan’s views on antitrust policy did not amount to a “personal animosity” that would legally disqualify a prosecutor.

 Khan’s critics are not limited to those outside the FTC; its two Republican commissioners have stepped down after objections to her handling of the agency.
 One of the two GOP commissioners, Christine Wilson, resigned in February in protest, accusing her in an op-ed not only of bias against companies like Meta but also of governmental power grabs.
 (Wilson did not respond to requests for an interview; Khan responded to Wilson’s departure with a joint statement alongside the agency’s two other Democrats thanking her for her service.
-The other former GOP commissioner, Noah Phillips, declined to be interviewed.)
+The other former GOP commissioner, Noah Phillips, declined to be interviewed; at the time of his departure, he had cited family reasons as a primary factor in his decision.)

 ‘A generational change happening’